AirLiquide/predictable.farm.authentication-bridge/README.md

 Handle routing for http and websocket queries.

 To be forwarded, a farm/user **MUST** be added to the database.
-At the moment there is no admin pannel, the user needs to be added from the terminal.
+At the moment there is no admin panel, the user needs to be added from the terminal.

 # Technologies